MRE-Code-Hub/Marine_Energy_Software_KH/CONTRIBUTING.md

 Use the record template (opened in [step 1](#step-1-open-the-record-template)) to update fields and options in the existing record's file.
-Take care not to remove any required fields and to keep the indentation is correct.
+Take care not to remove any required fields and to keep the indentation correct.
 See [step 3](#step-3-edit-record-fields) of the "Adding a new record" guide for further details.

 <img src="./media/edit_record/MRE_Software_Process_Update_Fields.gif" width="600">